-A daycare business plan?
+A preschool business plan?
 You might be thinking it’s a waste of time.
 You may not have a business degree.
 You may have never taken a marketing class in school.
-You’re just a hardworking parent who thinks daycares in your area aren’t doing enough or that you could do it better.
+You’re just a hardworking parent who thinks preschools in your area aren’t doing enough or that you could do it better.
 You may be right!
-But a basic business plan for your preschool or daycare can help guide you in your development as you build and grow your business.
+But a basic business plan for your preschool or child care center can help guide you in your development as you build and grow your business.

 1. Save Time and Money